Tight Hips

 LOTUS FOUNDATIONS

 Lotus Pose requires a healthy amount of hip flexibility.
 For some, it comes easy.
-There are a couple of factors to consider when it comes to how “easy” it appears.
-These might be that the person is hypermobile in the hips, knees, and ankles and/or that many months or years of effort have been put towards developing the capability in their bodies.
+Reasons for this might be that the person is hypermobile in the hips, knees, and ankles and/or that many months or years of effort have been put towards developing the capability in their bodies.

-If we push the limits to get into Lotus before our bodies are prepared, we can encounter injuries that might have been prevented had we properly warmed up for such a deep posture.
-Implementing a “take a step back” mentality is key in propelling our potential forward in the accessibility of Lotus.
+If we push our limits to get into Lotus before our bodies are prepared, we can cause injuries that might have been prevented had we properly warmed up for such a deep posture.
+Implementing a “take a step back” mentality is key in moving our potential forward in the accessibility of Lotus.

 Warming up doesn’t mean going straight into stretching and lengthening as much as possible.
 What we’ll see Matt demonstrate today is the importance of strengthening and contracting the muscles first.